dont-fund-this/jam/.considerate.thirds/what.md

 A: rapey parts.

-what is actually worth working for what takes all the air outta yer room
+what is actually worth working for what takes all the air out of you?

   if you dont have enough you think about nothing else. if you have enough you never think about it